TariqAHassan/BioVida/docs/GettingStarted.rst

 Getting Started
 ---------------

-This library is primarily intended to collect, integrate and automatically clean biomedical data stored in public online databases.
-This makes it is a nascent effort in using software in conjunction with machine learning to automatically construct novel datasets.
-It is hoped that this will catalyze new insights and understanding by transforming large repositories of messy data into clean datasets easily amenable to data analysis.
+This library is primarily intended to automate the collection, integration and post-processing of biomedical data stored in public online databases.
+This problem is tackled with a combination of traditional software engineering approaches in conjunction with machine learning.
+It is hoped that this effort will catalyze new insights and understanding by transforming large repositories of messy data into clean datasets easily amenable to data analysis.

 BioVida aims to curate a broad range of biomedical information.
-In areas such as diagnostic and genomic data, this involves drawing on the work of others, such as the impressive work by the DisGeNET team.
-In the case of image data however, BioVida performs the 'heavy lifting' of preparing data from online sources, such as the National Institutes of Health's Open-i image database.
-Some of this work is automated using recent advances from the world of machine learning, such as convolutional neural networks.
+In areas such as diagnostics and genomics, this involves drawing on the work of others, such as the impressive work by the Disease Ontology and DisGeNET teams.
+In the case of image data however, BioVida itself performs the 'heavy lifting' of preparing raw data from online sources.
+Much of this automation is made possible by recent advances in machine learning, namely convolutional neural networks.

 The guide below provides a brief introduction to getting started with BioVida.